RJColeman/dvnosqli/README.md

   Completeed Neo4j data load ....
   ```

+Next browse to the web front end browse to [http://localhost:8084/](http://localhost:7474/browser/) and in the MongoDB section, reseet the MongoDB database.

+# Notes on docker compoase

+Because docker compose v1 (written in python) and docker compose v2 (written in go) use _ or - respectively when naming networks, you may need to run the docker-compose command with `-- compatibility' flag as this project depends on the _ (underscore) in network names.

+# Rebuilding

 To rebuld from scratch, make sure you've removed all related docker images, containers, volumes, and networks, then re-run the steps above.

 # Network Details

+Because docker compose v1 (written in python) and docker compose v2 (written in go) use _ or - respectively when naming networks, you may need to run the docker-compose command with `-- compatibility' flag as this project depends on the _ (underscore) in network names.

 # Accessing the assets